Welcome to Reception

 “Maybe Christmas doesn’t come from a store, maybe Christmas means a little bit more…”

 As well as rehearsing this week the children have been in full creative Christmas mode in class.
 We have been making some special cards and presents that will be coming home next week.
 We all looked fantastically festive on Friday wearing our Christmas jumpers, thank you for all of the donations towards the Children’s charity.
-We were also thrilled that our buddies were back from their week away at the farm and were able to come and see us for buddy reading.
-Have a look at the gallery to see a very special festive ‘Buddy reading’.
+Have a look at some of the Christmas activities we have been up to...

 Can you believe it is the final week of term next week?
 The children are already a third of their way through the year.
 And what a brilliant term it has been!
 One more very busy week to go…

 Next week is going to be a very festive one!

 On Monday, we will be having our Christmas Dinner!
 The children will be going to the hall to join in with their Christmas lunch and I am sure Chef Andrew has some tasty treats in stall for us!

 We will be continuing to learn about the Christmas story and creating some Christmas crafts in our classroom.